Swensy67/ProjectWeek4/COPYBOOK.md

 fips                                | US County                       | five-digit number (represented as a string)
 SCC                                 | Source of pollution             | digit string Pollutant                           | Measurement of PM25             | string
-Emissions                           | alount of PM2.5 emitted         | tons
+Emissions                           | amount of PM2.5 emitted         | tons
 Type                                | type of source                  | NON-ROAD, NONPOINT, ON-ROAD and POINT Year                                | Year of emission recorded       | 1999, 2002, 2005 and 2008